 Opting Out of DPI Virtualization

 32-bit Applications — This is simple: right-click on the executable in Windows Explorer, select the “Properties” dialog, switch to the “Compatibility” tab, and check the option “Disable display scaling on high DPI settings”.
-That’s all, and in Windows 8.1 this also works for 64-bit applications.
+That’s all, and since Windows 8.1 this also works for 64-bit applications.

 64-bit Applications — For no apparent reason other than to annoy 64-bit users, Windows 8 and earlier disabled the above check box for 64-bit applications, even though the option itself is perfectly functional when set directly in the registry!
 So you’ll have to start up Registry Editor and navigate to this key: